Nodes can use a mediated transfer to send payments to another node without opening a direct channel to it.

 A mediated transfer may be cancelled and can expire until the initiator reveals the secret.

-A mediated transfer is a hash-time-locked transfer.
-Currently raiden supports only one type of lock.
-The lock has an amount that is being transferred, a secrethash used to verify the secret that unlocks it, and a lock expiration to determine its validity.
+A mediated transfer is a hash-locked transfer.
+Currently Raiden supports only one type of lock, a hash time lock.
+This lock has an amount that is being transferred, a secrethash used to verify the secret that unlocks it, and a lock expiration to determine its validity.

 N + 1locked transfer or refund transfer messages